 ForeSight is a digital pre-print service of JoEMLS, which makes a rapid publication possible on the Journal’s website for the work that has finished its peer-reviews and revisions but not yet in the formal printing process of the paper version.
 ForeSight is an unique feature of JoEMLS that can effectively shorten the publication lag and make the work publicly accessible in no time.

-The JoEMLS Archival Database collects back issues since from its first volume that was published in March 1970 to volume 40 issue 2 in December, 2002, with the total amount of 1,436 articles in 165 issues.
+The JoEMLS Archival Database collects back issues since its first publication in March 1970.
 JoEMLS takes the advantage of digital repository and extends the life of critical references and make them openly accessible for scholarly research for the benefit of our research community.
 We will continue to our best as a repository manager and hopefully to have your full support and authorization.
 For future enquiry, please contact the Editorial Office.